s3afroze/automate-my-tabs/README.md

 > Alternatively; Another solution is by using the datetime and scheudule module in python which will support all OS.
 > Check out __schedule.txt__ for guidance concerning specifying time.

+## Notes
+This was done, as I was personally frusrated to regularly open tabs to catch up with news.
+Also, this was a good coding exercise...

+## Upcoming updates
+1. Using multiple text files containing list of websites.
+2. Specifying time for each list of websites.
+3. Chrome Extension

 ## Built With
 Python 2.7